Cliven, Ammon and Ryan Bundy walk free after Judge Navarro dismisses case with prejudice

 Another expert and user of federal lands in the region says that the federal government does, indeed own the land, and that grazing fees are like lease payments.

 “We all pay our grazing fees,” said Dave Eliason, Chairman of the Federal Lands Council, a division of the National Cattlemens Beef Association.
 “We all try to follow the rules and regulations.
-We have permits to graze them and they are real property – the banks will loan money on them, but we don’t think the state owns the permits,” said the Tremonton, Utah, rancher.
+We have permits to graze them and they are real property with great value — banks will loan money on them, but we don’t think the state owns the permits,” said the Tremonton, Utah, rancher.

-“Again, I want to stress that they own the ground and the grass but we pay a permit to use that grass.”
+“Again, I want to stress that the BLM and the U.S. Forest Service own the ground and the grass but we pay a permit to use that grass.”

 Eliason said he has no deeds to the BLM or U.S. Forest Service land his cattle graze.
-He also believes that if his permits were unfairly reduced or eliminated, he could prove through the court system that he was caring for the land appropriately, and would then regain the right to use the land.
+He also believes that if his permits were unfairly reduced or eliminated, he could prove through the court system, using historical monitoring evidence, that he was caring for the land appropriately, and would then regain the right to use the land.

-Ryan Bundy is a little more skeptical when it comes to dealing with the feds.
+Ryan Bundy is more skeptical than Eliason when it comes to dealing with the feds.

 “I do want to say that the Endangered Species Act is being used to take control of the land and resources that belong to the people of Nevada.
 In our area it’s the desert tortoise but it doesn’t matter what the critter is, in other areas it’s a prairie dog or some other critter.”